Lagrangian skeleta of very affine complete intersections: Batyrev--Borisov mirror construction

-To finish this section, we briefly explain the relevance of these constructions to mirror symmetry.
+We shall now briefly explain the relevance of these combinatorial constructions to mirror symmetry.
 Recall that to a full-dimensional lattice polytope $\Delta \subset M$, we can associate a complete toric variety $X_{\Delta}$.
 The resulting variety turns out to be a Gorenstein Fano variety if and only if $\Delta$ is a reflexive polytope.
-Recall that the combinatorics of the same toric variety can also be encoded in the \emph{normal fan} $\Sigma_0 \subset N_{\R}$, whose positive-dimensional cones are $\cone(F)\coloneqq\bigcup_{t\geq0}t\cdot F$ for faces $F \subset \partial\Delta^{\vee}$, so we sometimes denote it as $X_{\Sigma_0}$ instead.
-When $\Delta$ is reflexive, we can also repeat this story for $\nabla$, to produce a fan $\check{\Sigma}_0$ and a corresponding toric variety\footnote{Note that the notations for character and cocharacter lattices for this variety will then be reversed compared to the standard notation, i.e., $N$ is its character lattice and $M$ is the cocharacter lattice.} $X_\nabla=X_{\check{\Sigma}_0}$.
+Recall that the combinatorics of the same toric variety can also be encoded in the \emph{normal fan} of $\Delta$ $\Sigma_0 \subset N_{\R}$, whose positive-dimensional cones are $\cone(F)\coloneqq\bigcup_{t\geq0}t\cdot F$ for faces $F \subset \partial\Delta^{\vee}$, so we can also denote the associated toric variety as $X_{\Sigma_0}$.
+When $\Delta$ is reflexive with a nef partition, we can also repeat this story for $\nabla$ to produce a fan $\check{\Sigma}_0$ and a corresponding toric variety\footnote{Note that the notations for character and cocharacter lattices for this variety will then be reversed compared to the standard notation, so that $N$ is its character lattice and $M$ is the cocharacter lattice.} $X_\nabla=X_{\check{\Sigma}_0}$.
 By taking cones on simplices of $\mT$, $\check{\mT}$ instead of the entire faces, we get simplicial refinements $\Sigma$, $\check{\Sigma}$ of $\Sigma_0$, $\check{\Sigma}_0$.
 The nef partition naturally induces a decomposition of the ray generators for rays in $\Sigma(1)$ into sets $\Sigma_j(1)$ of rays coming from $\mT_j$ (these are disjoint by Lemma \ref{lemma:nef-summands-disjoint}).